25 VBA Macro Example for Enhanced Productivity

 enabling macro in workbook

-• Firstly, click on File >> Options.
+• Click on File and select Options.

 options in file tab

-• Then, from the Excel Options dialog box, select Trust Center >> Trust Center Settings.
+• From the Excel Options dialog box, select Trust Center and go to Trust Center Settings.

 Excel options dialog box

-• Now, in the Trust Center wizard select Macro Settings >> choose Enable VBA macros option.
+• Select Macro Settings and choose Enable VBA macros option.

 Trust center dialog box

-How to Test and Debug VBA Macro Code?
+How to Test and Debug VBA Macro Code

 You can easily test and debug a macro using the F8 key on the keyboard.
 You can then see the impact of each line on your worksheet as you go through the macro code line by line.
 Yellow highlighting indicates the line that is presently being run.